thinhpd8/thinhpd8/README.md

 - link blog: https://medium.com/@tpdlotu/what-happened-to-seattle-airbnb-in-2016-1b42db796a77

 I want to get into the data industry when I started my own business and realized the importance of making decisions based on the customer data I gathered.
-Now I will give some information about my project
+Now I will give some information about my project:

 ### Table of Contents